our good friends

 Benedictine oblates—Visit these websites and blogs to learn more about Benedictine spirituality and about following The Rule of St. Benedict.

-- The oblates FAQ page on the Conception Abbey website answers the question: What is a Benedictine oblate? and also includes contact information for anyone wanting help in discerning whether God might be calling him or her to become a Benedictine oblate.
+- The Conception Abbey website includes an oblates page devoted to answering basic questions about Benedictine oblates. and also includes contact information for anyone wanting help in discerning whether God might be calling him or her to become a Benedictine oblate.

 - The letters C.S.P.B. on the abbreviated Benedictine cross shown above stand for Crux Sancti Patris Benedicti (the cross of our holy father Benedict).
 Learn more about the long history of the medal or cross of St. Benedict.
 Among its approved uses (by a decree of the Sacred Congregation of Rites on March 6, 1959), the Blessing of St. Maur over the sick is permitted to be given with a Medal of St. Benedict instead of with a relic of the True Cross, since the latter is difficult to obtain.